UDOOboard/Neo-Docs/docs/10_Hardware_Reference/01_Overview.md

-I.MX 6SoloX embedded on single chip a single core ARM Cortex A9 and a ARM cortex M4 microcontroller.
+i.MX 6SoloX embeds on a single chip a single core ARM Cortex A9 and a ARM cortex M4 microcontroller.

+For any deep inquiry regarding i.MX 6SoloX, please have a look at [the dedicated reference manual made by Freescale](http://grathio.com/2009/11/secret_knock_detecting_door_lock/).

 They can use and share lot of hardware implemented features provided by the architecture as:
 * gpios
 * uarts
 * i2c